Best Google Pixel phones 2026

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-It can seem a bit daunting when trying to decide which of these is the best Google Pixel phone for you.
-Obviously, if you want a foldable phone, then the Pixel 10 Pro Fold is the only choice, with the only hiccup being that the phone won't actually be released until October.
+It can seem a bit daunting when trying to decide which of the above-mentioned devices is the best Google Pixel phone for you.
+Obviously, if you want a foldable phone, then the Pixel 10 Pro Fold is the only choice.

-The Pixel 10 Pro and Pro XL are the obvious picks for those wanting the "best" that Google has to offer.
-These have all of the bells and whistles that you could want, leaving you only to choose between screen and battery size.
+The Pixel 10 Pro and the Pixel 10 Pro XL are the obvious choices for those wanting the "best" that Google has to offer.
+These have all the bells and whistles you could ever want, leaving you only to choose between screen and battery size.

-Then things get a bit murky, with the Pixel 9a, Pixel 9 Pro, and Pixel 10, all vying for the attention of the budget-conscious.
-Each of these have their pros and cons, so it will ultimately come down to what you value more.
+Then things get a bit murky, with the Pixel 10a, Pixel 9 Pro, and Pixel 10, all vying for the attention of the budget-conscious buyer.
+Each has its own pros and cons, so it will ultimately come down to what you value more.

-If you're okay with missing out on a few AI features but want a larger battery, the Pixel 9a is probably for you.
-Those who want to see what Gemini is all about, but don't want to deal with a steep price tag will enjoy the Pixel 10.
-And if you're looking for a way to join the Pixel family and don't care about having the latest and greatest, then the Pixel 9 Pro should be on your radar.
+If you're okay with missing out on a few AI features but want a larger battery, the Pixel 10a is probably for you.
+Yes, the improvements are minimal at best, but this is still a solid affordable phone that checks all the right boxes.
+If you want to see what Gemini is all about but don't want to deal with a steep price tag, you'll really enjoy the Pixel 10.
+And if you're looking for a way to join the Pixel family and don't care about having the latest and greatest, the Pixel 9 Pro should be on your radar.

-No matter what phone you decide on, just know that you're getting one of the best phones that money can buy.
+No matter what phone you decide on, just know that you'll be getting one of the best phones that money can purchase.
 Google has come a long way in both the software and hardware in recent years, and it definitely shows.

 Andrew Myrick